jonahdubbsnadeau/hashmap-spellchecker/README.md

-# hashmap-spellchecker
+# HashMap Spell Checker
 Implements the Map ADT and uses a HashMap to implement a simple command-line spell checker.

+## Installation
+After cloning this repository, navigate to the repo directory via the command line and type the command ```make```.

 ## Usage
-After cloning this repository, navigate to the repo directory via the command line and type the command ```bash make ```.
+To run the program, type ```./spellChecker```.
+The program will continuously prompt for a new word to spell check until the user chooses to quit.